woodhalloween/ScreenSpot-Pro-GUI-Grounding/README.md

 ```

 The evaluation supports automatic checkpointing - if interrupted, you can run the same command again to resume from where it left off.
 Progress is automatically saved every 10 tasks to a `.partial` file.

+### Important Notes
+- When using the simple pip installation (Option 1), FlashAttention2 is not required and the model will run without it
+- The `PYTHONPATH=$PWD` environment variable is needed to properly locate modules in the project directory
+- You may see some warning messages during execution, but they will not affect model performance
+- The Jinja2 upgrade is necessary to resolve potential template processing issues

 # Citation
 Please consider citing if you find our work useful: